NDOTIWAMBUA/NDOTIWAMBUA/README.md

 - **Personal Website** [Coming soon!!]

 ---
-✨* I'm always open to collaboration and exploringnew opportunitiesin data, research and storytelling.*
+✨* I'm always open to collaboration and exploring new opportunities in data, research and storytelling.*